-Here’s a boring fact you might not know about me:
+Here’s a little something you might not know about me…

 Roasted, grilled, smashed, shredded, marinated, pickled.
 Veggies, grains, beans, fruit.
 Slaws, sauces, salsa and spreads.
 You get the idea.
 Anything goes when it comes to tacos.

-Seriously, what could be better than a delicious mix of food cradled in a tortilla, topped with avocado and drizzled with salsa – just in time for Cinco de Mayo?
-Not much.
+I mean, what’s better than a delicious mix of food cradled in a tortilla, topped with avocado and drizzled with salsa – seriously, not much.

 These chickpea tacos, scrambled with my kumatillo salsa, are a great plant-based alternative to tacos filled with scrambled eggs — making them perfect for breakfast, lunch OR dinner.

 And, can we just talk about this kumatillo salsa for a minute?
 It’s a blend of sweet kumato tomatoes (which you can learn more about in this episode of Nourished) and tangy tomatillos…and it’s so dang delish!